 Visit your dentist as soon as possible for your emergency dental examination and treatment if your toothache lasts longer than 1 or 2 days.
 Emergency dental symptoms contain having a fever, earache, or pain upon opening your mouth.
 Proper identification and treatment of dental infections are important to prevent its spread to other parts of the face and skull and possibly even to the bloodstream.

 To treat your toothache, your dentist will examine your mouth, teeth, gums, jaws, tongue, throat, sinuses, ears, nose, and neck.
 X-rays may be taken as well as other tests, depending on what your dentist suspects is causing your toothache.
 Treatment for a toothache depends on the cause.
 If a cavity is causing the toothache, your dentist will fill the cavity or possibly extract the tooth, if necessary.
-An antibiotic may be prescribed if there is fever or swelling of the jaw.
+An antibiotic may be prescribed if there is a fever or swelling of the jaw.

 Since most toothaches are the result of tooth decay, following good oral hygiene practices can prevent toothaches.
 Good oral hygiene practices consist of brushing regularly with a toothpaste that contains fluoride, flossing at least once daily, and seeing your dentist twice a year for professional cleaning.
 In addition to these practices, eat foods that are low in sugar and ask your dentist about sealants and fluoride applications.